eduvpn/eduvpn-common/wrappers/python/docs/source/getting_started.rst

 In practice, you should define these callbacks on every state transition (at least *ENTER* transitions) such that every case is handled.
 For example, there are also mandatory callbacks when asking for a location to connect to in case of secure internet.

-A more elaborate example of the library can be found at `the GitHub repository <https://github.com/eduvpn/eduvpn-common/tree/main/wrappers/python/main.py>`_.
+A more elaborate example of the library can be found at `the Codeberg repository <https://codeberg.org/eduVPN/eduvpn-common/src/branch/main/wrappers/python/main.py>`_.
 Or, a full featured example can be found by looking at `the official Linux client <https://github.com/eduvpn/python-eduvpn-client>`_.

 4 API Documentation